streamer-framework/streamer/README.md

 2- Import the maven project: File->Import->Maven->Existing Maven Projects (and follow the steps to select the folder of STREAMER project).

+#### You are now ready to run our example use case:

+3.0- Run from eclipse the main class ProducerMain.java to launch the data ingester.

+3.1- Run from eclipse the main class InvokerMain.java to launch the streaming pipeline.

-3- Create your first use case in STREAMER by following the steps of section 6 of the [user guide](https://github.com/streamer-framework/streamer/streamer/GettingStartedGuideSTREAMER.pdf).
+4- Create your first use case in STREAMER by following the steps of section 6 of the [user guide](https://github.com/streamer-framework/streamer/streamer/GettingStartedGuideSTREAMER.pdf).

-4- Run your application in STREAMER as section 5 of the [user guide](https://github.com/streamer-framework/streamer/streamer/GettingStartedGuideSTREAMER.pdf) shows.
+5- Run your application in STREAMER as section 5 of the [user guide](https://github.com/streamer-framework/streamer/streamer/GettingStartedGuideSTREAMER.pdf) shows.

 ### 2) Getting ready for Production use